Juwan-Hollingsworth/Pig-Game/README.md

 If a player rolls 2-6: points will accumulate to current score.
 If a player decided to hold: The current score will be added to the respective total score.

+*Created in a follow along course...

 # What I Learned...
 In building this simple app I was able to work with HTML, CSS, Javascript.
 I learned concepts like DOM manipulation, handling event clicks, implementing game logic, and deploying full scale applications.

+#Links
+You can view this application here: https://confident-visvesvaraya-2696fe.netlify.app